-To ensure proper electrical and thermal performance there must be a ground plane with 100% solder connection underneath the part orientated as shown with test facing up
+To ensure proper electrical and thermal performance there must be a ground plane with 100% solder connection underneath the part orientated as shown with text facing up.

-Dimensions are in inches [Millimeters]
+Dimensions are in Inches [Millimeters] X3C25P1-05S Mounting Footprint

 Coupler Mounting Process

 The process for assembling this component is a conventional surface mount process as shown in Figure 1.
 This process is conducive to both low and high volume usage.